lytics/pathforajs/docs/docs/callbacks.md

 <pre data-src="../examples/src/callbacks/cancelAction.js"></pre>

 ## onInit
-Javascript callback function on initialization of the module, this should trigger just before the module is shown.
+Javascript callback function on initialization of the module.
+This should trigger just before the module is shown.

 <table>
   <thead>